1. What is a digital public good?

 6. I have already submitted my application and now I need to update my information, how can I do this?

-If you need to update the information on your application once it has already been listed as a DPG – if for example, the links to its documentation become more robust, or it is adopted by more countries – you can write to us at DPG Review Team and we will update the information on the registry.
+If you need to update the information on your application once it has already been listed as a DPG – if for example, the links to documentation become more robust, or it is adopted by more countries – you can write to the DPG Review Team at email@example.com and we will update the information on the DPG Registry.

-Please note that if the change includes modifications which affect its open source capabilities, the application will have to be reassessed to ensure that it still meets the requirements.
+Please note that if the change includes modifications which affect a DPGs’ open-source capabilities, the application will have to be reassessed to ensure that it still meets the requirements.

 If an application previously marked as ‘Ineligible’ has now updated their documentation and / or processes, it will have to re-submit a new application.
 The old version of the application cannot be revived.